tanya-jp/SharedMemTPG/README.md

 **Copying data from clusters to you local computer**

-You can use `scp` to copy data from the server to you local computer.
+You can use `scp` to copy data from the cluster to you local computer.
 Here's an example command to run locally:
 ```
-scp -r skelly@narval.alliancecan.ca:/scratch/skelly/alliance_tutorials/deap/data_out ./
+scp -r skelly@narval.alliancecan.ca:/home/skelly/scratch/tpg/control_and_forecast-2024-05-21-21-27-09-294294c ./
 ```
-The `-r` flag indicates you want to copy the `data_out` directory and all its contents recursively.
+The `-r` flag indicates you want to copy the directory and all its contents recursively.